 But it seems to me that much of the discussion around acceptability judgements (e.g. Schütze 1996; Bard et al. 1996; and much subsequent work) is based on a misunderstanding: namely that acceptability judgement (should) somehow give us access to internal knowledge systems of the speakers, in a way that corpus data don’t.
 It has often been said that earlier linguistics was concerned with “external language” and corpora, while the more recent linguistics (in the wake of the “cognitive revolution”) focuses on the truly interesting cognitive questions: Rather than describing corpora, linguists now want to describe mental systems that allow us to use languages in rich and creative ways.
 The connection between acceptability experiments and the mentalist goals is described well in §1 of Scholz et al.’s (2015) article on philosophy of linguistics (in the Stanford Encyclopedia of Philosophy).

 This supposed (but illusory, as I will argue) connection is also reflected in the term “introspection” that is often used for acceptability judgements: When linguists carry out the experiments on themselves (as they are routinely taught in syntax classes), they are said to use their “intuitions”, and this is often equated in with “introspection” (for example, Weskott & Fanselow (2011: 249) use both “intuitive judgments” and “introspective judgments” in the intro paragraph of their paper, apparently in the same sense).
 In contrast to the vague word “intuition”, the term “introspection” has clear mentalist implications, reflecting a debate in psychology that goes back to the 19th century and probably earlier.
-The idea of introspection is that one can examine one’s own mental states in a scientific context, and apparently, the mentalist linguists have thought since the 1960s that the sense of (un)acceptability of a sentence is a mental state that gives us privileged access to our mental grammars (= our knowledge systems for the languages we can use).
+The idea of introspection is that one can examine one’s own mental states in a scientific context, and apparently, the mentalist linguists have thought since the 1960s that the feeling of (un)acceptability of a sentence is a mental state that gives us privileged access to our mental grammars (= our knowledge systems for the languages we can use).
 Even authors such as Branigan & Pickering (2017) who are very critical of acceptability judgements do not question the idea that they might give access to mental representations.

-In contrast to these very widespread views, I would argue that an acceptability judgement is an assessment of the normative status of a potential expression: When we accept or reject a possible sentence, we make judgements about the social norms of our community, not about our mental grammars.
+In contrast to these very widespread views, I would argue that an acceptability judgement is an assessment of the conventional status of a potential expression: When we accept or reject a possible sentence, we make judgements about the social conventions or norms of our community, not about our mental grammars.
 Grammars are systems of social conventions for communicating linguistically, and a well-formed sentence is a sentence that conforms to the norms.
 An ill-formed sentence is outside these norms.
 I have long thought that this goes without saying and should be uncontroversial.
 But for some reason, I do not find this idea reflected in the literature on acceptability judgements.
 Over the last 25 years, this literature has been persistently treating acceptability judgements as if they were trying to measure a purely psychological phenomenon (e.g. Bard et al. 1998; Sprouse & Almeida 2012; Gibson & Fedorenko 2013; Linzen & Oseki 2018).